Important Travel Tips

 17. Always remember that we are praying for you and that we are here for you.

 Some First Aid Ideas From Previous SMs

 - Antibiotic cream Very useful for cuts and scrapes.
 Clean the area very well first with soap and water, than apply antibiotic ointment.

-- Bug spray Buy bug spray that is 99% deet and spray only a small amount on your clothing.
+- Bug spray Buy bug spray that is 99 percent DEET and spray only a small amount on your clothing.
 You’ll reek of bug repellent, but the bugs will stay away.
 Also, use a mosquito net at night!

 - Pepto-Bismol® Some people use Pepto-Bismol® to treat mild gastrointestinal symptoms, such as diarrhea, cramping, and bloating due to bacterial infection or food poisoning.
 Carefully read the instructions on the package before swallowing.

 - Charcoal capsules Activated charcoal has many uses in the mission field.
 It can be ingested to alleviate stomach problems, especially diarrhea.
 The powder can be made into a paste and applied to wounds for an anti-infective result.
 The paste can also be applied to insect bites and stings to reduce swelling and decrease pain and itching.